About Lydia

 Approach

 I am interested in helping you find more functional patterns - better sleep, improved communication, a regulated nervous system, and deeper connection and meaning in your life.
-Over time, our work will move you from “stuck in it” to finding your peace and flourishing.
+You will find that in our work together, we will establish pathways that center community connection allowing you heal with and around others through mutually beneficial means and symbiotic relationships.
+Over time, our work will move you from “stuck in it” to finding your peace, flourishing, and creating a world you want to live in.

 I completed my Master’s degree in International Disaster Psychology: Trauma and Global Mental Health at the University of Denver.
 During my training, I also completed a specialization in maternal and infant mental health, working with individuals in the perinatal period.